Financial Aids and Awards

 Dr. Harrison Waddington Fellowship

-Awarded annually to enable family physicians and other primary care clinicians to pursue higher education at the University of Toronto.
+Awarded annually to enable family physicians to pursue higher education at the University of Toronto.
 The award will support the recipient in pursuing peer-reviewed dissemination of an education scholarship project beyond what would be required for their graduate program.

 For more information, visit the Waddington Fellowship page.